Find Affordable College Courses

 After completing their Bachelor's Degree, public health graduates from SPC carry an average student debtload of $33,785.

 A rank of #4 on this year’s list means American Public University System is a great place for public health students working on their online bachelor’s degree.
-Located in the town of Charles Town, American Military University is a private for-profit college with a very large student population.
+Located in the town of Charles Town, American Military University is a private for-profit school with a very large student population.

 About 78% of the students majoring in public health at the school are women while 22% are male.